 The “Today” tab replaces the “Featured” tab from past versions of iOS.
-This new tab is like a Twitter or FaceBook feed.
-“Posted” here you will find curated app groups and “Stories” this list will gets updates daily.
+This new tab is like a Twitter or Facebook feed.
+“Posted” here you will find curated app groups and “Stories” this list will get updates daily.
 When an app gets featured the developer writes a story about what’s new, game plots and more.
 Also included are videos and games.
-Stories can be helpful when deciding on whether to purchase and app.
+Stories can be helpful when deciding whether to purchase an app.

 The “Categories” and “Top Charts” from the past versions of iOS have been replaced with “Games” and “Apps” tabs.
 This separates games from the productivity apps.
 Included in each of these tabs you can find categories and top chats and featured apps.

 These tabs have not changed too much.
 The Updates tabs look newer with a better looking design and instead of having the apps sorted by date updated and separated by a divider the new look removes the divider.
 The only change to the search is that it has lost its filtering options.

 The app preview has had a complete overhaul.